8 Stocks You Will Want to Own Forever

-These Investments Are Tailor-Made for Long-Term Investor Wealth
+These Investments Are Top Choices for Long-Term Investor Wealth

-Warren Buffett turned 87 on August 30, 2017.
-And there are no signs that he plans to slow down yet.
-Given his net worth of $80.2 billion, that can buy a whole lot of umbrella-garnished piña coladas on the beach.
-Even the beach itself.
-Or an archipelago of tropical islands.
+Warren Buffett turned 88 on August 30, 2018 and there are no signs that he plans to slow down yet.
+Given his net worth of $82.6 billion, he could buy a whole lot of umbrella-garnished piña coladas on the beach.
+He could even afford the beach itself, or possibly an archipelago of tropical islands.
 So you have to wonder why Buffett is still waist deep in the investment game.

 To get the answer, look back no further than 2015, when Buffett paid a whopping $37.2 billion for Precision Castparts, an aviation supply company.
 It was the biggest deal of his career, and for those who thought Buffett might be plotting a last quick score, guess again.
 He said then that Berkshire Hathaway (ticker: BRK.A, BRK.B) would be sticking with Precision Castparts for decades.
 (For the record: In two decades, Buffett will close in on 110.)

 His pronouncement called to mind one of his most noted maxims, written in a 1988 letter to his shareholders: “Our ideal holding period is forever.”
-And if one is to take that statement seriously, the so follows the question: “Which stocks are worth holding forever?”
+If one is to take that statement seriously, then so follows the question: “Which stocks are worth holding forever?”

-As any investment maven will tell you, there’s no definitive answer to that question: Stocks worth holding for the long, long, long run can span diverse sectors.
-Some stalwarts have gained fame for their re-investible dividends; other newcomers seem to rise out of the high-tech froth to stake an apparent position of power in a digital age.
-And some investments, while you could hold them forever, you can’t hold, ever—as in digital-only cryptocurrencies such as bitcoin.
+As any investment maven will tell you, there’s no definitive answer to that question.
+Stocks worth holding for the long, long, long run can span diverse sectors.
+Some stalwarts have gained fame for their re-investible dividends while other newcomers have risen out of the high-tech froth to stake an apparent position of power in a digital age.
+Then there are also digital cryptocurrencies which offered investors millions when they soared in 2017 but also come with a high level of risk.

-Whether scanning the Oracle of Omaha’s portfolio, or simply looking at the stocks that have made investors wealthy for generations, you can get a good grasp of how to make your holdings a testament to the wisdom of a buy-and-hold investment philosophy.
-Here we present 10 stocks that you can own for generations, even as they generate profits to make impatient market timers jealous.
+Overall, there are a wide range of investable options for investors seeking top returns over the long term.
+Scanning the Oracle of Omaha’s portfolio, or simply looking at the stocks that have made investors wealthy for generations, can be a good place to start.
+As you round out your long-term portfolio you will begin to get a good grasp of the wisdom of a buy-and-hold investment philosophy.
+Here we present eight stocks that you can potentially own for generations and count on for long-term gains.

 Johnson & Johnson (JNJ)

 This New Jersey-based health care and pharmaceutical giant is known in financial parlance as a “dividend aristocrat.”
-For 55 years now—ever since John F. Kennedy was in the White House—the company has increased dividends every single year, with the company well along that path for 2017 as well.
-On June 23, it paid out a dividend of 84 cents per share.
-Before you call that small change, think big: Over a long period, reinvested dividends can accumulate a large number of shares—which can be worth a substantial amount if those shares appreciate.
+For almost 60 years now—ever since John F. Kennedy was in the White House—the company has increased dividends every single year, with the company well along that path for 2019 as well.
+In 2018 it paid out total dividends of $3.54.
+Before you call that small change, think big.
+Over a long period, reinvested dividends can accumulate a large number of shares—which can be worth a substantial amount if those shares appreciate.

 Dover Corp.
 (DOV)

 While J&J can claim the Band-Aid as part of its high-profile consumer product portfolio, some dividend kingpins have all the public charisma of a toothpick.
-Its Chicago-based business concentrates on fluid management, industrial products and manufacturing support systems.
+This Chicago-based business concentrates on fluid management, industrial products, and manufacturing support systems.
 That’s not exactly the stuff of riveting dinner party banter.
-But as dividends go, Dover even outdoes J&J with a yearly winning streak going on 61 out of 62 years.
-DOV’s 2017 dividend stands at 44 cents per share, more than twice the 16 cents per share offered 10 years ago.
+However as dividends go, Dover matches up with J&J and continues to remain on the dividend aristocrat list itself.
+In 2018 the company reported annual dividends per share of $1.90.

 The company that started as a humble online bookseller is now writing the book for high-tech relevancy and creativity.
-Investment observers are hailing the $13.7 billion purchase of Whole Foods last month, which could really pay off if Amazon can reform the struggling chain’s image of an overpriced outlet many refer to pejoratively as “Whole Paycheck,” as well as its inefficient warehouse system.
-Meanwhile, Amazon is charging ahead on the digital personal assistant front.
-The ascent of Alexa to benchmark status is shocking considering that just a few years back, Apple had the turf to itself with Siri.
+Investment observers are hailing the $13.7 billion purchase of Whole Foods , which could really pay off if Amazon can reform the struggling chain’s image of an overpriced outlet many refer to pejoratively as “Whole Paycheck” as well as its inefficient warehouse system.
+Meanwhile, Amazon is charging ahead with new developments on a number of key fronts including new delivery initiatives, improvements to Alexa’s capabilities, and enhancements to Amazon Web Services.

 Alphabet (GOOG, GOOGL)

-Assuming you bought into BRK.B five years ago, you would’ve doubled your money, which is even better than a year’s free supply of Blizzards and Dilly Bars, or a decade’s worth of bricks.
+Assuming you bought into BRK.B five years ago, you would’ve nearly doubled your money with an 84% return, which is even better than a year’s free supply of Blizzards and Dilly Bars, or a decade’s worth of bricks.